ArturN31/weather-app-test/README.md

 - The "Open Sidebar" button's state has a 500ms delay via setTimeout.
 Implemented to precisely match the CSS transition duration, guaranteeing a smooth entry of the button into the viewport.
 - A list of recent searches with unlimited storage, but limited display to preserve all user history while preventing UI clutter.
 The `useRecentSearches` hook stores all successful searches in `localStorage`.
 The locations are displayed as pills with keyboard navigation.

+**Forecast usability**:

+- Forecast data is visually segregated by importance.
+The Today's Summary is rendered in a large, high-contrast container, immediately highlighting the current conditions and primary temperature, serving as the user's focal point.
+- The 5-Day Outlook is displayed in a responsive flexbox of compact cards.
+This layout minimises cognitive load by presenting future forecasts in a consistently structured and easily comparable format, optimised for quick scanning and future planning.

 ### 5. Clientside Architecture

 - The `GeolocationSearchContext` provider completely isolates all geocoding logic (input state, debouncing, API call, loading status, and error messages) from the main UI components.
 This is a crucial architectural decision that makes the logic unit-testable outside of the React rendering environment.
 - The provider uses the `useDebounce` with a 500ms delay on the `searchbarLocation` state.
 This prevents excessive and costly API calls while the user is actively typing, optimising resource usage and avoiding potential API rate limits.
 - The `useRecentSearches` hook implemented to manage the history of succesful location lookups.
 It synchronizes the state with `localStorage`, including logic to safely handle JSON parsing errors and prevent rendering issues.
+- The `useDarkMode` hook is implemented to manage the application's aesthetic state.
+It synchronizes the preferred theme with `localStorage` and dynamically toggles the dark class on the HTML root element, enabling all Tailwind CSS styles using the dark: prefix.

 ## Trade-offs and Limitations